Anumide/Anumide/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Frontend Web Developer based in Lagos, Nigeria.
+I'm a full-time Front-end developer who is motivated to combine the art of design with the art of programming
 >🌱 I’m currently learning Vue.js, Next.js and also working on my Technical Writing skill